FIT Courses & Curriculum

 Marketing positions are available in a variety of consumer, industrial and institutional market areas, including such “non-business” fields as health care, government administration and cultural development.
 The marketing program is designed for those who wish to pursue careers in international marketing, brand and product management, global supply chain management, marketing research, fashion merchandising, electronic and internet marketing, sales and sales management.

 During their course of studies, students will have the opportunity to demonstrate their knowledge of marketing by solving applied marketing problems, developing and carrying out marketing research projects, making pricing decisions under a variety of marketing conditions and developing international marketing plans.
 They will have the opportunity to engage in exciting and rewarding internships, independent studies, national competitions and marketing organizations.
 In fact, our marketing students have won numerous awards in each of the last several years and have finished in 1st place in several categories at the American Marketing Association (AMA) National Meeting, typically held each year in March in New Orleans, LA.
+We strongly encourage Marketing majors to join the AMA local chapter and club.

 The faculty of the marketing program regularly assesses student success with regard to these goals and objectives in order to maintain a marketing program worthy of national recognition and accreditation by the most well respected professional and academic accrediting organizations in the world.